Heretic II: Development

 The game was in development since November 1997 by a team of 20 people.
 Inspired by the Tomb Raider series, Raven Software decided to make use of the Quake II engine to create a third-person action game.
 A major step in the early development was Gerald Brom's concept art.
 In a month, the company had programmed the game's camera system.
 After Activision's approval of the game's demo, Raven Software aimed to get the full game finished by Christmas (it would release just prior to that Thanksgiving).

-To add to complications, they needed a software renderer to make the game playable to 16-bit users (especially in Europe).
+The team considered leaving out the Quake II engine's software renderer, but ultimately decided both to retain it and enhance it to support 16-bit color.

 For the animation, the main character Corvus was provided with a backbone for realism and had a total of 1600 frames.
 Most of the animations were done using Softimage.
 The static world objects and simplified animations were done with 3D Studio Max.
 The engine was capable of showing up to 4,000 polygons on screen.

-Following ZeniMax Media's acquisition of id Software in 2009, the rights to the series have been split between id and Activision Software; Activision holds the development rights, while id holds the publishing rights.
+Following ZeniMax Media's acquisition of id Software in 2009, the rights to the series have been split between id and Activision Software; Activision holds the development rights, while id holds the publishing rights. this has been resolved by the 2025 release after both companies were acquired by Microsoft Gaming.